music influence explorer

 Did you know

-She was the first artist to have seven consecutive number-one singles on the Billboard Hot 100
+She was the first artist to have seven consecutive number-one Billboard Hot 100 hits

-Her rendition of 'The Star-Spangled Banner' at Super Bowl XXV became so iconic it was released as a single and went platinum
+Her rendition of 'The Star-Spangled Banner' at Super Bowl XXV became a platinum-selling single

 2